Macetown Historic Reserve

 Find things to do and places to stay Macetown Historic Reserve

 It's a challenging 45 minute walk up the Rich Burn Valley from the 4WD carpark at the road’s end to reach Homeward Bound stamper battery.

 A four wheel drive with high clearance and ideally a snorkel is needed to get to Macetown.
 Four wheel driving permitted within the reserve.

 Macetown Historic Reserve is 15 km from Arrowtown.
-Access is via a 4WD track that crosses the river 23 times.
-Driving takes about 1 hour each way, depending on weather and conditions.
+Access is via a 4WD track and driving takes about 1 hour each way, depending on weather and conditions.
 Walking from Arrowtown takes 3-4 hours each way, mountain biking 1-2 hours each way.

 Do not expect assistance if your vehicle becomes submerged, damaged or stuck on the track or in rivers.
 You need to make your own arrangements for vehicle recovery in the event of a mishap.

 Macetown was first settled in the early 1860s as a result of the discovery of gold in the Arrow River and its catchment.
 At first the rush was for alluvial gold from the river and its flats.
 Later the miners turned their attention to the hills and several quartz mining operations were established, some high above the aptly named Rich Burn, which joins the Arrow at Macetown.

 The village owed its existence solely to the mining industry; when that failed the town slowly died and by the 1930s Macetown was a ghost town.